BLKSerene/Wordless/doc/doc.md

 You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 - **3.6.1 Rank**<br>
   The rank of the n-gram sorted by its frequency in the first file in descending order (by default).
 You can sort the results again by clicking the column headers.
-You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.
+You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu Bar → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.

 - **3.6.2 N-gram**<br>
   You can specify what should be counted as a "n-gram" via **Token Settings**.